oxen-io/oxen-mq/README.md

 for changing command access levels by moving it from one category to another.
 It's recommended that such aliases be used only temporarily for version transitions.

+[//]: # If we want to discourage this, maybe we don't support it at all.
+I don't think it would be
+[//]: # hard to work around this (e.g. just assign the same code handler to multiple command strings)

 ## Threads

+[//]: # Should at least briefly discuss queue overflow, rejection of messages, etc.

 LokiMQ operates a pool of worker threads to handle jobs.
 The simplest use just allocates new jobs to a free worker thread, and we have a "general threads" value to configure how many such threads